 - Exams (200 points): There will be 4 exams, each worth 50 points.
 The exams are NOT cumulative, and they consist of multiple choice and short-answer questions, and may include extra credit opportunities.
 No scantrons are needed, but you should bring your own paper for answers to essay questions!
 Generally no make-up exams will be given.
 However, please contact me for exceptional circumstances such as illness or death in the family.
 Documentation such as a doctor's note or a death certificate will be required. - Psychology paper (60 points): Each student picks one topic from any field of psychology we discuss in class, finds at least 3 sources, at least two of which must be scientific journal articles, and writes a paper that summarizes and discusses the findings related to the topic.
 Example topics might include "Unilateral neglect", "Retrograde and Anterograde Amnesia", "Eyewitness Testimony", "Narcolepsy", "Learning during sleep", "Adolescent brain", "The Bystander effect", "Dissociative Identity Disorder".
 More information about this assignment will be provided in class.
-Late assignments without a documented and pre-approved reason may lead to a 50% reduction in points or may not be accepted for grading. - Class Activities/Assignments (70 points): Students complete activities and assignments that are related to the course material.
+Late assignments without a documented and pre-approved reason may lead to a 50% reduction in points or may not be accepted for grading. - Hybrid Activities/Assignments (60 points + 10 points for a Canvas introduction): Students complete activities and assignments that are related to the course material.
 Each student will be given topics to research outside of class (e.g. the actions of drugs on the brain, sleep disorders, etc.).
-Students search for and evaluate peer-reviewed journal articles and discuss and report their findings in class (in small groups), and the information learned can also be tested in exams.
-Students are expected to research the topic and attend and participate in the small group discussions in class to receive the points.
+Students search for and evaluate journal articles and may discuss their findings in class, and the information learned can also be tested in exams.
+Students are expected to research and write summaries of the topics, and attend and participate in the discussions in class if applicable to receive the points.
 More information about these assignments will be given in class.
 In addition, students are expected to watch films outside of class that can be included in the exams, and to post an introduction in Canvas (worth 10 points). - 4) Attendance (70 points): I will randomly check attendance.
 Students get 10 points for being present on a given day when attendance is recorded.
 Thus, to get full credit (70 points) for attendance, the student needs to be present on 7 of these days.
 An 8th attendance recording brings 10 extra credit points.
 This policy is designed to encourage regular attendance and to reward students who come to class.